Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 After the incident, Petrov was not rewarded for his action, but he was also not punished.
 The reality of the situation is that if Petrov had reported incoming missiles from the United States, there is a good chance the Soviet military would have launched a retaliatory strike.
 Petrov determined the Soviet system was providing false information.
 Upon careful review of what happened, it was determined the false alarm was the result of a rare alignment of sunlight against high-altitude clouds.
 These clouds were located over North Dakota.
 Once the clouds were aligned with the sunlight, the orbits of the satellites caused an error to occur.

 Petrov stated certain things influenced his decision.
 He had been taught that a nuclear attack by the United States would be an all-out attack.
 Five missiles seemed to him to make no sense.
 Petrov also realized the Soviet launch detection system was new.
 He did not think it was completely trustworthy.
-The message of the launch cleared 30 layers of verification too fast for him to take seriously.
+The message of the launch cleared 30 layers of verification too quickly for him to take seriously.
 At this time, the Soviet ground radar also failed to detect anything and corroborate the alleged launch.

 Petrov admitted in an interview that he was never really certain the alarm was a mistake.
 He credited his civilian training with helping him make the correct decision.
 Petrov also said his colleagues were all professional military people.
 They only had military training.
 Petrov said they would have simply followed instructions and reported the mistaken missile launch detection.